ahoffmeyer/vue-tomato/README.md

 ## How to

 Go to https://ahoffmeyer.github.io/vue-tomato/ and just click play.
-After each pomodoro cycle, you will add a pomodoro icon on the top left.
+After each pomodoro cycle, you will add a pomodoro icon on the bottom left.
+Get as much as you can to be the most productive person in where ever you are!
 You can also set the timer's time in the config section.